 If you don’t have a plan, i.e. where and how you will learn the subject, it will be much more difficult to master it.
 That’s why all schools, courses, and universities have study plans.
 They really help!

 Tip: Use Bordio to create your own study plans.
 The online calendar planner is perfect for logging all tasks and deadlines.
-You can assign and schedule time blocks to your tasks so that you always have enough time allocated to work on assignments.
+You can assign in the schedule planners and schedule time blocks to your tasks so that you always have enough time allocated to work on assignments.

-Dump all your to-dos to the waiting list and schedule them as the time goes on.
+Dump all your to-dos to the waiting list and schedule them in the schedule creator as the time goes on.